vincejstraub/tools-DevEx-dashboard/README.md

 ## User Agreement

-By downloading DevExDashboard you agree with the following points: DevExDashboard is provided without any warranty or conditions of any kind.
-We assume no responsibility for errors or omissions in the results and interpretations following from application of DevExDashboard.
+By downloading DevEx you agree with the following points: DevEx is provided without any warranty or conditions of any kind.
+We assume no responsibility for errors or omissions in the results and interpretations following from application of DevEx.

 ## Maintenance